 With the increasing trend of online shopping, potential customers prefer to decide where and how to make the deal.
-That’s why a lot of them tend to follow the advertisements displayed on Facebook and Instagram where a link takes them to the original product page.
+That’s why many of them tend to follow the advertisements on Facebook and Instagram, where a link takes them to the original product page.

-When potential customers view an advertisement on various platforms, they become more convinced about the credibility of the product.
-Since it is tough to figure out a customer’s realization channels, it’s better to unify that customer’s base and communication base in one place.
+When potential customers view an advertisement on various platforms, they become more convinced about the product’s credibility.
+Since figuring out a customer’s realization channels is tough, it’s better to unify that customer’s base and communication base in one place.

-Integrating a CRM system, eCommerce sites can manage numerous channels and analyze data effectively.
+Integrating a CRM system allows eCommerce sites to manage numerous channels and analyze data effectively.

 5. Rise in subscription models

 Due to the massive success of the subscription model, many savvy businesses are trying new methods to influence buyers to opt for subscriptions.
-This way, buyers remain loyal for months and years to come by returning to the online stores again and again.
+This way, buyers remain loyal for months and years by returning to the online stores repeatedly.

 Before shifting to the subscription model, eCommerce businesses should remember that this strategy needs a long-term mindset.

-In addition, a close eye on unit economics and technology use can bring success for this model.
+In addition, a close eye on unit economics and technology use can bring success to this model.

 6. Chatbots for customer-service management

-Customer service is a big part of all businesses, irrespective of their size and medium.
-Handling customer queries and instantly solving them are crucial for any business’s reputation.
+Customer service is a big part of all businesses, regardless of size and medium.
+Handling customer queries and instantly solving them is crucial for any business’s reputation.

-Only a handful of businesses can afford to hire a large team of customer-service representations.
+Only a handful of businesses can afford to hire a large team of customer-service representatives.

 eCommerce businesses are going to benefit from integrating chatbots into their customer service for multiple reasons: